 It’ll take you less than 5 minutes.
 Have a little more time?
 Do it again.
 You’ll feel so much better than if you did no exercise that day.

 9. Become harder to kill

 In other words, get gritty.
 Grit is elusive.
 It is something you have to work on all your life.
-Therefore, it’s the hardest Spartan soldier trait to build and one of the most powerful.
+Therefore, it’s the hardest Spartan trait to build and one of the most powerful.
 When you face failure after failure and you crawl into a hole to lick your wounds, grit is the tenacity that forces you to crawl back out for more.